ms-iot/ROSOnWindows/docs/Turtlebot/Turtlebot3.md

 catkin_make
 ```

-Now inform ROS where to find your TurtleBot code by merging the TurtleBot install environment with the ROS environment.
+Now inform ROS where to find your TurtleBot code by merging the TurtleBot3 install environment with the ROS environment.
 Please ensure you do this every time you open a command window.

 ```no-highlight
 c:\ws\turtlebot3\devel\setup.bat
 ```

-> If you forget to merge the TurtleBot environment by calling the setup batch file, you'll get an error such as this:
+> If you forget to merge the TurtleBot3 environment by calling the setup batch file, you'll get an error such as this:
 > `RLException: [turtlebot3_robot.launch] is neither a launch file in package [turtlebot3_bringup] nor is [turtlebot3_bringup] a launch file name`

 # Running TurtleBot

 ## No Robot - No Problem!
 rViz is tool which allows you to visualize a representation of a robot, and project fake data in order to exerise or develop logic.
-The TurtleBot simulation is in the `turtlebot3_simulations` package.
+The TurtleBot3 simulation is in the `turtlebot3_simulations` package.

 To start the simulation, open one elevated command prompt: